GacAcassio/blog/content/about.md

 +++
 title = "About me"
-description = A few info about me✨" date = "2025-01-01" aliases = ["about-us"]
+description = "A few info about me✨" date = "2025-01-01" aliases = ["about-us"]
 author = "G4b0"